 What has been your favorite way to earn money?

 I accumulated most of my net worth by working.
 Once I had sufficient funds, it was my investments that propelled me into the next orbit.

 On a risk-adjusted basis, I would say my primary house is my best investment.
-If you consider the fact I bought my house with a conventional mortgage; the cash on cash return is much higher.
+If you consider that I bought my house with a conventional mortgage, the cash on cash return is much higher.

 A primary home purchased with a fixed-rate mortgage is leveraged trade where you never get any margin calls.

 Outside of my house, I would say investing in the aftermath of the Great Financial Crisis.
 It was scary doubling down in Citigroup as it kept falling, but I persevered and got lucky.
 Of course, I lost my money in Bear Stearns; but you win some and lose some.